skamal13/discussion/README.md

 ## Operating Systems and Systems Programming

 ### 1) B trees (B+ Trees) and their relation to data storage (Postgres)
 PostgreSQL B-Tree indexes are multi-level tree structures.
+B-tree indexes can be used for equality and range queries efficiently.
 The command to add an index to a column is:
 CREATE INDEX name ON table USING btree (column);